shikari1337/admin_redfit/INTEGRATION_GUIDE.md

 - ✅ ProductPricing - Integrated
 - ✅ ProductSizesStock - Integrated
 - ✅ ProductCategories - Integrated
-- ⏳ ProductVideos - Pending
+- ✅ ProductVideos - Integrated (lines 1495-1504)
-- ⏳ ProductSizeChart - Pending
+- ✅ ProductSizeChart - Integrated (lines 1593-1605)
-- ⏳ ProductWashCare - Pending
+- ✅ ProductWashCare - Integrated (lines 1608-1611)
-- ⏳ ProductCustomerImages - Pending
+- ✅ ProductCustomerImages - Integrated (lines 1614-1619)
-- ⏳ ProductDisplayOptions - Pending
+- ✅ ProductDisplayOptions - Integrated (lines 1622-1631)
-- ⏳ ProductVariants - Pending
+- ✅ ProductVariants - Integrated (lines 1507-1548)

+## Completion Summary

+All components have been successfully integrated into `ProductForm.tsx`:

+1. ✅ **Customer order images upload handler** - Created at lines 535-556
+2. ✅ **Videos section** - Replaced with `<ProductVideos />` at lines 1495-1504
+3. ✅ **Size Chart section** - Replaced with `<ProductSizeChart />` at lines 1593-1605
+4. ✅ **Wash Care section** - Replaced with `<ProductWashCare />` at lines 1608-1611
+5. ✅ **Customer Images section** - Replaced with `<ProductCustomerImages />` at lines 1614-1619
+6. ✅ **Display Options section** - Replaced with `<ProductDisplayOptions />` at lines 1622-1631
+7. ✅ **Variants section** - Replaced with `<ProductVariants />` at lines 1507-1548

+All components are properly integrated with their required props and handlers.
+The integration is complete and ready for testing.